JakeGreen85/Super_Awesome_RPG_Game/README.md

 - The warrior class has been prototyped
 - There is a sample scene for tests
 - Dummy enemies (World of Warcraft dummies)

+---
+# What is being worked on right now?
+- Implementing all the classes
+- Inventory system
+- Rewards system